What is Data Hoarding, and How Does it Work?

 In the late 2000s, the practice of data hoarding became more mainstream.
 Companies and people began to find that they were just taking up too much space, and they would have to figure out a better way.
 That is how the blockchain came into the picture.

 When the blockchain was invented, it came with a completely new protocol of how we could use it.
-Instead of having a centralized server, which is how people used the internet back in the olden days, the blockchain protocol created a decentralized system.
+Instead of having a centralised server, which is how people used the internet back in the olden days, the blockchain protocol created a decentralised system.
 This way, there is no single point of failure, and all users are in control of their data.

 Conclusion